stanfordnlp/stanza/_pages/training.md

 - `{module}_DATA_DIR`: The subdirectory for storing intermediate files used by each module.
 - `WORDVEC_DIR`: The directory to store all word vector files (see below).

 These variables are used by the `.sh` files in the `scripts` folder.
 They are also used by the python scripts, and so they need to be part of your environment.
-You can achieve this by running the `config.sh` script before using those python scripts or by adding them to your profile.
+You can achieve this by running `source config.sh` before using those python scripts or by adding them to your profile, eg `~/.bashrc` or wherever appropriate.

 Note that Windows users will not be able to run this `.sh` script, but they can still use the python tools after adding these variables via the control panel.